pa-ulander/color-buddy/README.md

 3. Pick the downloaded/generated `.vsix` file and reload the editor when prompted.
 4. Alternatively, install via CLI with `code --install-extension color-buddy-*.*.*.vsix`.

+## Disclaimer
+This extension are still in early development stages.
+It adds color indicators and hover information, but might not cover all edge cases or color formats yet.
+Please report any issues or feature requests.

 ## License